dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ### Software Version

-- The software version of the CDP Private Cloud Data Services solution components involved in this demo is stated below.
+- The software version of the CDP PvC DS platform components in this demo is described below.
-- Obtain a valid product subscription from Cloudera.
-Cloudera Manager requires a valid license to install accordingly.

 | Software       | Version         |
 |:-------------|:------------------|
 | CDP Base           | 7.1.7 `rel.
 May 2022`  |
 | Cloudera Manager   | 7.5.5 `rel.
 May 2022`  |
 | CDP PvC Data Services  | 1.3.4 `rel.
 May 2022`  |

+- Obtain a valid product subscription from Cloudera.
+Cloudera Manager requires a valid license to install accordingly.

 - The supported Openshift version is explained in this [link](https://docs.cloudera.com/cdp-private-cloud-data-services/1.3.4/installation/topics/cdppvc-installation-openshift.html).
 This demo uses Openshift 4.7.